How to Increase Employee Engagement In The Construction Industry

 “We believe that project morale feeds into company morale.
 The more we support our employees and be the voice of positivity on a project, the better results we will see,” said Wollam.

-- Promote Positivity
+Promote Workplace Positivity

 Does your company promote a positive work culture?
 Leaders may set the tone, but employees also contribute to how the culture is shaped.
 This positivity culture begins during recruitment.
 While hiring new employees, it’s important that you look for influential, confident, team players.